Okinawa Food Spot Fujiya Zenzai

 Zenzai Restaurant Fujiya

-Today, I’d like to tell you about Fujia, a zenzai specialty shop I used to visit frequently when I first came to Okinawa.
-It’s an Okinawan brand, and you can often find it in Naha.
-The zenzai is delicious, and the interior is lovely, so if you’re unsure about where to eat, I recommend giving it a try.
+Today, I’d like to tell you about Fujiya, a Zenzai specialty shop I used to visit frequently when I first came to Okinawa.
+It’s an Okinawan brand, and you can often spot it in Naha.
+The Zenzai is delicious, and the interior is lovely, so if you’re unsure where to eat, I recommend giving it a try.

 📌 Location and Opening Hours

 The location is right next to Route 58, so accessibility is excellent.
-It’s a great place to visit when you’re heading north after arriving in Okinawa, or when you’re returning south after your trip. ⏰ Opening hours are from 11 AM to 7 PM every day.
+It’s a great place to visit when you arrive in Okinawa and head north, or when you’re finishing your trip and heading back south. ⏰ Opening hours are from 11 AM to 7 PM every day.

-When I first came to Okinawa, I couldn’t speak Japanese at all, so I have fond memories of practising Japanese with the staff here.
+When I first came to Okinawa, I couldn’t speak any Japanese, so I have fond memories of this restaurant as I could practice speaking Japanese with the staff here.
 [Google Map]

 This is what the entrance of the shop looks like.
-I’ve heard there are a few more branches in Okinawa, but this is the one I often visited.
+I’ve heard there are a few more branches in Okinawa, but I mostly visited this one.
 It was close to my home.
-Over the past six months, I’ve noticed that they only take a day off on January 1st.
+Over more than half a year, I noticed that they only take a break on January 1st.
 Quite a diligent restaurant, isn’t it?

-Fujiyah has not just one, but two outdoor car parks.
-So, there’s no need to worry about parking.
-I’ve never seen the car park completely full.
-This is because the car park is much larger compared to the size of the restaurant.
-It’s usually the other way around, isn’t it?
-Therefore, parking is easy, and even if it were difficult, there are plenty of coin-operated car parks nearby.
+Fujiyaya has not just one, but two outdoor car parks.
+So there’s no need to worry about parking.
+I’ve never seen the car park full.
+This is because the car park is too large compared to the size of the restaurant.
+It’s usually the other way around.
+So parking is easy, and even if it were difficult, there are plenty of coin-operated car parks nearby.

 🍜 The Various Foods I’ve Tried

 The first dish I tried was called Sanmainiku Soba (三枚肉そば).
 Initially, I wasn’t quite sure what it was.
-Since it was my first time dining out alone in Okinawa, I simply ordered the menu item located at the top left corner.
-Although I had travelled to Okinawa for about three weeks eight years ago, I hadn’t tried Okinawa soba back then, so this was actually my first experience with it.
+Since it was my first time dining out alone in Okinawa, I just ordered the menu item at the top left corner.
+Although I had travelled to Okinawa for about three weeks eight years ago, I hadn’t tried Okinawa soba back then, so this was actually my first taste of it.

-Generally, Okinawa soba tends to be quite polarising among older Korean adults, as the noodles can feel undercooked.
+Generally, Okinawa soba tends to be quite polarising among older Korean folks.
+It often feels like the noodles aren’t fully cooked.
 However, this Sanmainiku Soba didn’t have that issue.
-It seemed like the restaurant had adapted the recipe so that even foreigners could enjoy it easily.
+It seemed like the restaurant had adapted the recipe so that even foreigners could easily enjoy it.

 It was delicious 🥰

-They also provide condiments made with pickled ginger or Okinawan traditional liquor Awamori infused with chilli.
-The staff warned me that it’s a very spicy sauce, but from my Korean perspective, it doesn’t seem spicy at all.
-For Japanese people, it might be considered spicy, and for Europeans, it could be a deadly level of spiciness.
+They also provide condiments made with pickled ginger or Okinawan traditional liquor Awamori with added chilli.
+The staff warned that it’s a very spicy sauce, but from my Korean perspective, it doesn’t seem spicy at all.
+For Japanese people, it’s considered spicy, and for Europeans, it’s a deadly level of heat.

-On my next visit, I decided to try the Nankotsu Soki Soba (軟骨ソーキそば), which is the next dish after the one I had last time.
-Nankotsu means cartilage, and Soki is the Okinawan dialect for pork.
+On my next visit, I decided to try the Nankotsu Soki Soba (軟骨ソーキそば), which was the next item on the menu after what I had last time.
+Nankotsu means cartilage, and Soki is Okinawan dialect for pork.
 Simply put, it means soba topped with pork!
 It’s a version of Sanmainiku Soba with an additional pork topping, so it’s slightly more expensive.

-After visiting several times, they even offered me a complimentary cup of Sanbing tea.
-Naturally, I enjoyed it all the way to the last drop of the broth 👍
+After visiting several times, they even offered me a complimentary cup of sanbing tea.
+As expected, I enjoyed it thoroughly, right down to the last drop of broth 👍

-When I first visited the restaurant in mid-December, it had already transformed into a festive Christmas atmosphere by the end of the year.
+The restaurant I first visited in mid-December had quickly transformed into a festive Christmas atmosphere by the end of the year.

-This post is a reworking of the original content I wrote on Korea’s NAVER blog, so it might not feel particularly different.
+This post is a rewrite based on the original I wrote on Korea’s NAVER blog, so it might not feel very different.
 If you want to experience this kind of atmosphere, visiting at the end of the year is a good idea.
 Anyway, I used to frequent this restaurant quite often.

 The next menu I tried was taco rice.
 However, it was a failure.

-I’m not particularly fond of taco rice to begin with.
-From a Korean perspective, the menu composition is quite frustrating.
-In Korea, we tend to eat a lot of side dishes and less rice, whereas in Japan, it’s the opposite with fewer side dishes and more rice.
+I’m not really fond of taco rice itself.
+The reason is… from a Korean perspective, the menu composition is quite frustrating.
+In Korea, we tend to eat a lot of side dishes and less rice, whereas in Japan, it’s the opposite, with fewer side dishes and more rice.
 When Koreans dine in Japan, there are many dishes where you can adjust the amount of rice you eat, but with taco rice, that’s not possible.
 There’s just too much rice.

 I’ve tried taco rice several times, but I have yet to find one that satisfies me.

-The menu item I liked the most at the taco rice place was the soup.
+My favourite item from the taco rice menu was the soup.
 I really like this soup.
-I often make it at home.
+I often make it at home too.

 It’s said to be a Hawaiian dish.
-It’s made up of rice, hamburger steak, and gravy sauce, but I’m a bit sceptical about whether this is truly a Hawaiian dish.
-Did Hawaiians really eat rice?
+It’s made up of rice, hamburger steak, and gravy sauce, but I’m a bit sceptical if this is truly a Hawaiian dish.
+Did Hawaiians eat rice?
 Did they eat hamburger steak?
-Hmm… I suspect it might have been created by Japanese workers who went abroad.
+Hmm… I wonder if it was created by Japanese workers who went abroad.

 Anyway, it’s not quite to my taste.
 The hamburger steak is delicious, but overall, it feels a bit bland.
 My top recommendation would be to have a bowl of Okinawa soba and then enjoy zenzai as a dessert 🍛